harvey-green/breakout/README.md

 The circuit breaker pattern was first described in detail by Michael Nygard in the Stability Patterns chapter of his book **"Release It!"** *Design and Deploy Production-Ready Software*.

+This implementation is thread safe, lightweight and easily adapted into your existing codebase.
+Unlike other circuit breaker implementations, it leaves the responsibility for calling the third party service with your client code.
+Your code only needs to inform the circuit breaker of the success or failure of every call to the third party service, via `OperationSucceeded()` and `OperationFailed()`.

 ## Install

 Available via [a nuget package](https://www.nuget.org/packages/Breakout.CircuitBreaker/)